Two women found dead in apartment on Montreal's South Shore

 Streaming platform Disney+ is updating its subscriber agreement and is adding a no-sharing-passwords policy.

-IED explodes in Barrie, Ont. parking lot, sparking road closures and evacuations
+IED believed to be on vehicle in Barrie, Ont. parking lot explodes, sparking evacuations and road closures

 Police have locked down and evacuated a section of Barrie, Ont., Wednesday morning in the city's west end amid unconfirmed reports of an explosion.